gopheracademy/gopheracademy-web/content/advent-2018/apache-beam.md

 # Conclusion

 This article has covered the basics of creating an Apache Beam pipeline with the Go SDK, while also covering some more advanced topics.
-The results of the specific pipeline will be revealed in a later article.
-Until then the [code is available here](https://github.com/bramp/dataflow-art).
+The results of the specific pipeline will be revealed in a later article, until then the [code is available here](https://github.com/bramp/dataflow-art).

 While the Beam Go SDK is still experimental, there are many great tutorials and example using the more mature Java and Python Beam SDKs [[1](https://medium.com/google-cloud/popular-java-projects-on-github-that-could-use-some-help-analyzed-using-bigquery-and-dataflow-dbd5753827f4), [2](https://medium.com/@vallerylancey/error-handling-elements-in-apache-beam-pipelines-fffdea91af2a)].
 Google themselves even published a series of generic articles [[part 1](https://cloud.google.com/blog/products/gcp/guide-to-common-cloud-dataflow-use-case-patterns-part-1), [part 2](https://cloud.google.com/blog/products/gcp/guide-to-common-cloud-dataflow-use-case-patterns-part-2)] explaining common use cases.

-If you have any questions or comments, please reach out to me at [@TheBramp](http://twitter.com/@TheBramp) or visit my [website and blog](https://bramp.net) for more articles.
+If you have any questions or comments, please reach out to me at [@TheBramp](http://twitter.com/@TheBramp) or visit my [website and blog](https://blog.bramp.net/) for more articles.